KasparStepan/AerisLab/README.md

 # This is new branch of ParaSim

-This is just a way to test new things.
+This is attemp to make game engine like system